ging/fiware-idm-deprecated/README.rst

 How to Build & Install
 ======================

-The IdM is made out of two components, the web-based front-end and the restful back-end.
+The IdM is made up of two components: the web-based front-end and the restful back-end.
 You can check specific documentation in their respective repositories.